mmcken3/email-api/README.md

 take simple 3 field forms for the post bodies and then send those forms onto the set up receivers of the forms in the Email API.

+The email endpoint is set up so that this API could be stood up by anyone with a Gmail account and configured to send messages to any email they like through the configured host email.
+This auth and email address set up is configured through environment variables.

 The text endpoint is set up so that this API could be stood up by anyone with a Twilio account and configured to send messages to any number they like through a phone number in that account.
 This auth and phone number set up is configured through environment variables.

 *Still under development*

-Right the email endpoint is not set up at all.

 ## Development